pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 ## Run the C++ demo

-Simply run `./bin/demo_imgui_bundle`.
+If you built ImGui Bundle from source, Simply run `build/bin/demo_imgui_bundle`.

 The source for the demos can be found inside [bindings/imgui\_bundle/demos\_cpp](https://github.com/pthom/imgui_bundle/tree/main/bindings/imgui_bundle/demos_cpp/).

-Consider `demo_imgui_bundle` as a manual for ImGui Bundle with lots of examples and related code source.
+Consider `demo_imgui_bundle` as a manual with lots of examples and related code source.
 It is always [available online](https://traineq.org/ImGuiBundle/emscripten/bin/demo_imgui_bundle.html)

 # Features